NielsOuvrard/Matrix-Multiplication-M1-GPU-Accelerated/README.md

-# Neural Networks M1 GPU Accelerated
+# Matrix Multiplication Metal Apple Sicicone Accelerated

 Use Metal to find GPUs and perform calculations on them.
-My goal is to use the GPU to accelerate the training of neural networks.
+My goal is to use the GPU to calculate matrices multiplications.

 I used the sample code from the Apple Developer "Performing Calculations on a GPU" to understand how to use the Apple Metal framework to perform calculations on the GPU.

-## Multiply two matrices

-The first step is to multiply two matrices.

 ```c
 int multiplied[SIZE_Y_A][SIZE_X_B];